jaafaralaswad/solidbeamfem/docs/source/index.rst

 Once the problem parameters are defined, the solver is executed by running the main driver script.

-One can edit the problem parameters directly in ``main.py`` and then run the script.

 .. code-block:: bash

    python -m solidbeamfem.main